StarlingXWeb/starlingx-website/README.md

 ## Contributing Blog Posts

-If you have a story to share on the StarlingX Blog please follow the guidance in this documentation to contribute your blog post: https://docs.starlingx.io/contributor/blog_contribute_guide.html
+If you have a story to share on the StarlingX Blog please follow the guidance in this documentation to contribute it as a blog post: https://docs.starlingx.io/contributor/blog_contribute_guide.html